Erik Čaládi

-Erik Čaládi (born 1 April 1988) is a Slovak former professional ice hockey center.
+Erik Čaládi (born 1 April 1988) is a Slovak former professional ice hockey center and current head coach of the Presque Isle Frontiers.

 Career

 Čaládi began his career with HK Nitra, playing three games for the team during 2004–05 season.
 In 2006, he played in the Ontario Hockey League for the Belleville Bulls but would return to Nitra the following year.
 He remained with Nitra until 2012 when he moved to France to sign for FFHG Division 1 side LHC Les Lions.

 Čaládi signed for HC Nové Zámky of the MOL Liga.
 He stayed for four seasons before moving to HK Poprad on May 4, 2017.
-However, he never played for the team and he instead signed for UTE of MOL Liga.
+However, he never played for the team and he instead signed for UTE of Erste Liga.
 On April 29, 2018, Čaládi returned to HK Nitra.

+He became the inaugural coach of the United States Premier Hockey League team Presque Isle Frontiers in July 2025.